 In forfaiting, exporters sell their trade receivables from the importers to a third party.
 This means that the exporters exchange their trade receivables with a third party for cash.
 Receiving payment from the importers then becomes the job of that third party who purchased the receivables.
-This third party is known as forfeiter.
-Exporters use forfaiting as a source of funds.
+This third party is known as the forfeiter.
+Exporters use forfaiting as a source of finance.

 - Forfaiting is an excellent source of funds for exporters.
 They can get 100% instant financing of the value of the contract/bills receivables.

 - Forfaiters finance medium and long-term bills receivables.
 So, the credit period can be between six months to seven years.
 Most of them fall between a period of one to three years.

 - Forfaiters usually do not take contracts valuing less than $2,50,000.

 - In most cases, the forfeiters seek a guarantee from the importer’s bank.
 Such a guarantee is provided by the Importer’s bank in the form of a letter of credit.

 - The exporter’s receivables are usually in the form of negotiable instruments which are legally enforceable.
 Thus, the forfaiting companies also cover up their risks.

 - Forfaiting companies can finance the project in any of the major currencies.